 4) Request Feedback & INCLUSION!

-Furthermore, let them own the idea, and the project that comes with it to see that it succeeds.
-Your employees will invest much more time into making sure the project succeeds because they want to be seen as a valuable contributor!
+Furthermore, let them own the idea and the project that comes with it to see that it succeeds.
+Your employees will invest much more time into making sure the project succeeds because they want to be seen as valuable contributors!

 5) Have Fun!!

 “Work Hard, Play Hard” is becoming somewhat of a cliché, don’t you think?
 What about, “work with efficient effectiveness, play more”??
 It doesn’t roll of the tongue quite as nicely, but the idea behind it stands true – if you encourage employees to find better ways to work, and work for results not hours, then you and your employees can find time to enjoy the finer things in life together!